mohdrehannn/AI-Smart-Helmet/README.md

+#AI-Smart-Helmet
-Smart Helmet with Accident Detection and
+##Smart Helmet with Accident Detection and
 Emergency Alert System
 Objective: To develop a safety system for riders that can automatically detect accidents and monitor rider condition, sending emergency alerts and initiating a call when necessary.